daptiv/style-guide/docs/components.md

 ## Card

-Card for use in card lists
+Card for use in card lists.
+The below is an example card with titles and flag.

 <script>
 var cardClassId = 0;